 So there I was, just me, Ubuntu and the memory card from my camera.
 I didn’t know if it would work, but in my quest of migrating to Ubuntu, it was necessary to know, because I use it often enough.
 So I shoved the SD Card in the reader and squinted at my screen to detect any signs of a response.

 Almost immediately my computer made a sound and the icon for the reader appeared on my Ubuntu Desktop, indicating that it had recognised the SD Card.
 I was relieved, but not surprised (Ubuntu so far haven’t had many disappointing moments).

 However, it got trickier from there.
 It popped up a box, ala XP, offering me some options, one of which was Import.
 To me, this seemed the obvious choice, but when I selected it, it lead me to a dead end (in hindsight, not so dead, I just didn’t know what to do).

-The best I could do was access the file-system of the SD Card, but it gives you access to all the different folders, and in this particular session I had several days worth of photos, each set in their own folder, and it would be time consuming and cumbersome to transfer them folder by folder.
-And cumbersome, I knew, Ubuntu is not.
+The best I could do was access the file-system of the SD Card, but it gives you access to all the different folders, and in this particular session I had several days worth of photos, each set in their own folder.
+It would be time consuming, and cumbersome, to transfer them folder by folder.

-I did a Google for what I was looking for and discovered that gThumb Image Viewer was the application to use.
+A quick google uncovered that gThumb Image Viewer was the application to use.
 Now I realise that when I chose Import, Ubuntu did actually launch this application, which is already installed with Ubuntu Gutsy 7.10, it’s ready to use without having do anything additionally.
 Not sure why I didn’t notice it.

 Simply go to Applications – Graphics – gThumb Image Viewer and launch the application (which is launched automatically when you insert the SD Card.
 That is what offers you the option to import.